 Co-Payment.
 “Co-payment” means the fixed dollar amount a member pays to a health care provider at the time a covered service is provided or the full cost of a service when that is less than the fixed dollar amount.

 Deductible.
-"Deductible" means the total dollar amount a member pays towards the cost of covered services over an established period before any payments are made by the contracted third-party payer.
+"Deductible" means the total dollar amount a member pays towards the cost of covered services over an established period before any payments are made by the contracted third-party payor.

 Dental Claims File.
 “Dental claims file” means a data file composed of service level remittance information including, but not limited to, member demographics, provider information, charge/payment information, and current dental terminology codes from all non-denied adjudicated claims for each billed service.